 The current case study was part of a project together with a major telco operator to develop a prediction-prescription engine capable of increasing the sales volume performed by a call center operation without eroding customer loyalty.

-The used methodology consisted in a three-step approach:
+The used methodology consisted of a three-step approach:

-The pilot results showed a 23% increase on the commercial activity as well as a higher customer satisfaction as the sales conversion was achieved with less contact attempts.
+The pilot results showed a 23% increase in commercial activity, as well as higher customer satisfaction, as the sales conversion was achieved with fewer contact attempts.
 In the aftermath of the project, the methodology was internally productized, sustaining the promising results achieved during the pilot test.